RightsandWrongsgit/ARMTEC/business/conceptquestions.md

            Poor .............................................5
 ________________________________________________________________________________

-CWORD      And how would you rate the ease of reading the words included in the
+           And how would you rate the ease of reading the words included in the product description?
-           product description?

                                                             (37) SP